 The railway between Jaffa and Jerusalem was inaugurated 1892 after a long period of planning and preparation.
 The idea to build a railway from Jaffa to Jerusalem was first raised by Conrad Schick and Moses Montefiore in the middle of the 19th century.
-Schick made the first plan of where to put the line.
+Schick made the first plan of where to build the line.
 This plan was not realized due to economic problems and the permission was later given to the French company Société du Chemin de Fer Ottoman de Jaffa à Jérusalem et Prolongements.
-The line was built as a 1,0 m narrow gauge railway, but was later rebuilt as 1,435 m railway.
+The line was built as a 1,0 m narrow gauge railway, but was later rebuilt as a 1,435 m railway (standard in Western Europe).

 His plan was to draw the ironline from Jerusalem through Ramallah and Beit Horon all the way to Jaffa.
 He published his idea in a small booklet: Studien über Strassen – und Eisenbahn – Anlagen zwischen Jaffa und Jerusalem, 1867.
 This plan was for a long time considered the best and French engineers made more detailed plans.